 Wondering what your collectibles are worth?
 Unfortunately there is no magic ball to give you an exact number, nor is there an exact formula.
-It’s more of a science than anything, which is why a professional appraisal is always a good idea if you’re dealing with high-priced items.
+It’s more of an art than a science, which is why a professional appraisal is always a good idea if you’re dealing with high-priced items.

 With that being said, here’s our suggested method for coming to a reasonably accurate value for your collectible items:

 The best first step when trying to value your collectibles is to see what similar items sold for, because in the end, your collectible is only worth what someone else is willing to pay for it.
 Using real-life data from eBay’s advanced search of their completed auctions, you can get to a very accurate starting point.

 What Condition Are Your Collectibles In Relative To Those Comparisons?

 Once you’re at a good starting point in terms of a valuation, then you need to adjust it to more closely resemble your specific collectible.
 For instance, is your collectible in better or worse condition relative to the comparable collectibles you found that were sold previously?
 You must adjust your value up or down to compensate for that and get to a more accurate number.
 This is why you must store your collectibles properly!